basedanurag/ICP--Blockchain-Fraud-Detector/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🏆 Acknowledgments

 - Built for DoraHacks hackathon
-- Uses IPC blockchain infrastructure
+- Uses ICP blockchain infrastructure
 - Implements machine learning for fraud detection
 - Modern full-stack architecture with Rust and React